Sumaja-Bandreddi/Longitudinal-Semi-Continuous-Data-Analysis/README.md

 - random-intercept standard deviation `sigma_b = 0.8`;
 - residual standard deviation `sigma_eps = 0.6`;
 - censoring threshold `censor_limit = 0.7`.

-The correctly specified Tobit model is expected to recover the Tobit data-generating parameters across repeated simulation replicates.
-The hurdle model is fit to the same Tobit-generated data to evaluate how a two-part model behaves when the true mechanism is left censoring rather than a structural zero process.

 ## Repository Structure